 [Ericsson]: During offline discussion, many companies also supported not to consider relay-related ProSe communication.
 Open issue such as paging reception (e.g. paging will be delayed due to SL DRX since SL DRX and Uu DRX alignment for idle is not supported) was also raised during offline discussion.
 [IDT]: It is premature to conclude it can be supported.
 [OPPO]: Support of SL DRX for relay-related ProSe communication is really market demand.
 Also in Uu case, we do not have a restriction that Uu DRX is not applied to XR or URLLC.
 Why we need such a restriction for SL case?
 It should not be forbidden artificially in Rel-17.
 [Session chair]: Considering previous RAN2 agreement and email discussion status, we can keep RAN2 previous agreement (prioritize the non-relay case without consideration of relay specific optimization in Rel-17), but we’re not going to make any conclusion if it is supported or not.
 [Qualcomm, Ericsson, IDT, OPPO, CATT]: Agree with session chair.

-In the LS to SA2, we’re going to inform we can Keep RAN2 previous agreement (prioritize the non-relay case without consideration of relay specific optimization in Rel-17) but we’re not going to make any conclusion if it is supported or not now.
-Also we’ll include all related agreements made last week and from this offline discussion.
+Keep RAN2 previous agreement (prioritize the non-relay case without consideration of relay specific optimization in Rel-17) but we’re not going to make any conclusion if L2 relay-related ProSe communication is supported or not in Rel-17 now.

+Will include the agreement above in addition to all other related agreements made last week and from this offline discussion into the response LS to SA2.

 Proposal 3: RAN2 confirms Rel-17 SL-DRX design can be reused for relay-related ProSe discovery by applying SL default-DRX configuration used for communication without further additional specific solution discussion/specification effort.